Dental Care For Everyone!

 Your dentist can measure your mouth and order a partial denture for you.

-A fixed bridge or dental implants are a more permanent alternative to a partial denture and may be suitable for some people.
+A fixed bridge or dental implants are a more permanent alternative to a partial denture and could be suitable for you.

 Looking after your dentures